 Have you always wanted to try a pixie cut but been too afraid to commit to one because so.
 Much.
 Face?
-(We get it.)
-Which is why we're making a case for a pixie with a set of long, angled bangs à la beauty blogger (and hairstyling extraordinaire) Sarah Bryant (aka Sarah LouWho).
+We get it, which is why we're making a case for a pixie with a set of long, angled bangs à la beauty blogger (and hairstyling extraordinaire) Sarah Bryant (aka Sarah LouWho).

-Like Sarah’s style, her bangs are graduated in length so they start shorter and get longer as they sweep across your forehead, some well-placed fringe will soften any facial features (like, shall we say, a generous forehead or a defined jawline) and give you ample styling options as you grow out your hair.
+Like Sarah’s style, her bangs are graduated in length so they start shorter and get longer as they sweep across her forehead.
+This well-placed fringe softens any facial features (like, shall we say, a generous forehead or a defined jawline) and gives you ample styling options if you decide to grow out your hair.

 Step 1.
 Part bangs to one side.
 Use a blow-dryer with a nozzle and a two-inch ceramic round brush to roll the front pieces of your bangs upward.
 The key is to start while your hair is still freshly damp from the shower.

 Step 2.
 Hold the brush in place while blow drying and then slowly start to rock the brush up and down so your hair doesn't fall flat.

 Step 3.
 Stop blow-drying and then spin the top of the brush towards the bottom.
 This sets a subtle curl in your hair.
 If you want to really lock in the style, change the setting on your blow-dryer to “cool” right before you start twisting.

 Step 4.
 Add a dime of styling cream to help tame frizz and baby hairs or to create some piece-y definition.
 Optional to apply two or three pumps of a volumizing spray to the crown of your head to poof your pixie up.